shapedthought/file_html_report_processor/README.md

  dataframe.head()
 ```

-It is recommended to use folder_changes_view using an account with read only privileges to any file shares.
+It is recommended to use folder_changes_view and the my application on a dedicated VM with an account **Read Only**

-I'm not concerned with the application, but best to be careful.
+permissions

+I have no concerns over either application; however, you cannot be too careful.

-This tool is made with PySimpleGUI, it's a great GUI framework, check them out here:
+This tool's GUI is made with PySimpleGUI, it's a great GUI framework, check them out here:

 https://pysimplegui.readthedocs.io/en/latest/